What Is A Glass Ceiling At Work?

 Women sometimes find that they will be promoted within a company for a while, but once they reach a certain level of responsibility, they are no longer considered for advancement.
 From the outside, there seems to be no reason why they are being ignored.
 There are no company policies in place to prevent their advancement, and they may even be told that the company promotes on the basis of qualification only… Yet men keep getting promoted ahead of them.
 This is the glass ceiling.

-At the Law Offices of Kesluk, Silverstein & Jacob, we want to help end glass ceilings for good.
+At Kesluk, Silverstein, Jacob & Morrison, P.C. we want to help end glass ceilings for good.
 A nationally recognized Los Angeles gender discrimination lawyer from our firm can explain your rights and help you get the opportunities and recognition you deserve.

 Examples of Glass Ceiling Discrimination